12 Agile principles: how an agile approach transforms business processes

 How Agile began

-: The Agile Manifesto emerged in 2001 in Snowbird, USA.
-Seventeen leading software developers gathered to solve the problem of ineffective project management methods.
-They represented different approaches (Scrum, XP, DSDM, and others) and sought common principles that would help teams adapt quickly to new conditions.
-The meeting produced the Agile Manifesto — 4 values and 12 practical principles that explain how Agile works in real projects.
+: The Agile Manifesto was created in 2001 in Snowbird, USA.
+Seventeen leading software developers came together to solve the problem of ineffective project management methods.
+They represented different approaches (Scrum, XP, DSDM, and others) and looked for shared principles that would help teams adapt quickly to changing conditions.
+The result was the Agile Manifesto, with 4 values and 12 practical principles that explain how Agile works in real projects.

 Why is Agile still relevant?

-Agile stays relevant because it helps businesses ship products faster, make fewer mistakes and better sense customer needs.
-All thanks to short cycles (iterations) and continuous feedback exchange.
-The method was originally used in IT, but today its principles work anywhere speed and flexibility are needed: in marketing, finance, education and even manufacturing.
-The approach is a great fit for projects where requirements can change — that is, for almost any modern business.
+Agile stays relevant because it helps businesses launch products faster, make fewer mistakes, and better understand customer needs.
+This is made possible by short cycles (iterations) and continuous feedback exchange.
+The method was originally used in IT, but today its principles work anywhere speed and flexibility matter: in marketing, finance, education, and even manufacturing.
+It is a strong fit for projects where requirements can change, which means it suits almost any modern business.

 The basics of Agile: 4 core values

-2. They help cut bureaucracy and focus on what matters most — fast results and flexibility.
+They help reduce bureaucracy and focus on what matters most: fast results and flexibility.

-5. Instead of lengthy requirement documentation, teams immediately build working versions of the product, so customers can watch progress and make changes at early stages.
+Instead of spending a long time writing requirements, teams immediately create working versions of the product so customers can track progress and suggest changes early.

-6. Partnership with the customer.
-Agile encourages collaboration: the customer takes part in the process rather than simply handing down tasks.
+Agile encourages collaboration: the client takes part in the process instead of just assigning tasks.

 Principle 1: Early and regular product delivery